exclusiveresorts/vue-hotel-datepicker/README.md

 Enables direct keyboard input.
 Parsing will be executed by `fecha.parse()` with provided format or by provided function.
 The first valid format will be used.
 Consider the fecha issue `https://github.com/taylorhakes/fecha/issues/22` when use it.

+## showMonthesByScroll

+- Type `boolean`
+- Default `true`

+By default next/previous month is rendered by scrolling.
+If this flag is set to false and endDate is set then it will render all monthes on load.

 ### i18n

 - Type: `Object`